 “I’m a white person.
 My family is from Northern Europe… I don’t claim any heritage to any of this (Sonoran Desert gastronomy), but this celebrating this place and the foods that come from this place, is really important to our mission,” he said.

-“And our head chef Rusty, a member of the Gila River tribe, is interested in indigenous food.
-He does really great inventive work with desert foods,” Amy said.
+“And our head chef Rusty, influenced by indigenous roots, is interested in indigenous food.
+They do really great inventive work with desert foods,” Amy said.
 “Our barrel cactus jam is so good.
-And he made up the bellota croissant, which is like an almond croissant but using acorns.”
+And Rusty made up the bellota croissant, which is like an almond croissant but using acorns.”

 The Smiths are also decolonizing on the hyperlocal level, within their business.
 Employee retention and health are important to them.
 They value paying their workers a liveable wage, and enact their respect for diversity in the workplace and the community.

 “Just for example, we closed on Thanksgiving because our staff wanted to be with family, but we use the language ‘closed on Thursday,’” Amy said.
 “Thanksgiving has a traumatic effect on some people in our community.”

 Location and hours